gideonmt/cite/readme.md

   - Long footnotes and short footnotes
   - Footnotes include `[pg]` as a placeholder for page number

-## TODO

-- [ ] Add an interactive tool to add new entries to your JSON file (or create one).
-Should prompt for type of source, then relevant fields (title, authors, etc.) and output valid JSON.
-- [ ] Add MLA format
-- [ ] Add IEEE format
-- [ ] Add APA format

 ---

 MIT License.
 See [LICENSE](LICENSE).